Cody Ware: NASCAR

-Xfinity Series
+O'Reilly Series

-In August 2014, he made his debut in the NASCAR Nationwide Series at the Mid-Ohio Sports Car Course, starting 26th and finishing fifteenth for RWR.
+In August 2014, Ware made his debut in the NASCAR O'Reilly Series at the Mid-Ohio Sports Car Course, starting 26th and finishing fifteenth for RWR.
 Over the next five seasons, among the teams he raced for were MBM Motorsports, B. J. McLeod Motorsports, Team Kapusta Racing, and Mike Harmon Racing.
 During the 2019 race at the Charlotte Motor Speedway Roval, Ware was replaced by Stefan Parsons after feeling unwell due to a damaged coolbox in his car.

 Ware returned to RWR's reformed Xfinity Series team in 2020 at the Charlotte Roval, where he recorded his first series top-ten finish in seventh.

 Ware drove in seven Xfinity Series races in 2021 for SS-Green Light Racing with Rick Ware Racing, scoring a best finish of fifteenth at Mid-Ohio Sports Car Course.

+The entry list for the 2026 Bennett Transportation & Logistics 250 at Echopark Speedway revealed that Ware would be driving the No. 30 for Barrett-Cope Racing, making his first O'Reilly Series start since 2021.

 Camping World Truck Series

 In 2015, Ware joined MAKE Motorsports full-time for the 2015 NASCAR Camping World Truck Series season, competing for Rookie of the Year honors.
 However, on May 1, Ware announced that he would be leaving the team to attend college full-time, with aspirations for a pre-medical degree.
 Ware was replaced by Travis Kvapil in the No. 50.

 Ware returned to the Truck Series in 2017, driving the No. 12 for RWR on a part-time basis.
 He attempted but failed to qualify for the 2018 season opener at Daytona with Mike Harmon Racing.
-He attempted the season opener again in 2021 with Harmon but again failed to qualify.